kstenerud/streamux/README.md

 The value `255`, which would normally be invalid, has special meaning as the "wildcard" value when specifying a bit count.
 When a peer uses a wildcard value for a bit count, it is stating that it doesn't care what the end value will be.
 If one peer uses the wildcard value and the other does not, the non-wildcard value is chosen.
 If both peers use the wildcard value for a field, 30 minus the other bit count field result is chosen, to a maximum of 15 bits.
 If both fields (length bit count and ID bit count) are set to the wildcard value by both peers, the result is 15 length bits and 15 ID bits.

-It is recommended for peers that serve primarily "server" functionality to use wildcard values, which allows client peers - who are likely to have more varying network conditions - to control these values.
+It is recommended for peers that provide primarily "server" functionality to use wildcard values, which allows client peers - who are likely to have more varying network conditions - to control these values.

 #### Sizing Considerations